-- The lead MTA Expert is expected to have the following education, experience and skills: - Advanced degree in relevant discipline (e.g., gender, development and social studies, sociology, Epolitical science, etc) - Advanced degree in evaluation is an asset. - At least 10 years' experience in global programme evaluation and/or ROM assessments in a development context and proven accomplishment in undertaking evaluations, including leading assessments and evaluations of multi-stakeholder programmes for multilateral organizations. - Significant experience conducting MTAs and using the ROM methodology. - Knowledge in results-based programming - Proven expertise in assessing and evaluating programmes focusing on human rights and/or gender equality; - Extensive knowledge of qualitative and quantitative evaluation methods - Excellent written and spoken English and presentational capacities.
-Availability of French, Spanish and Russian speakers in the team would be an asset. - Excellent inter-personal skills and communication skills III - Knowledge of the UN system would be a strong asset. - Knowledge of the development context in the regions covered by the Initiative.
+- The lead MTA Expert is expected to have the following education, experience and skills: - Advanced degree in relevant discipline (e.g., gender, development and social studies, sociology, Epplitical science, etc) - Advanced degree in evaluation is an asset. - At least 10 years' experience in global programme evaluation and/or ROM assessments in a development context and proven accomplishment in undertaking evaluations, including leading assessments and evaluations of multi-stakeholder programmes for multilateral organizations. - Significant experience conducting MTAs and using the ROM methodology. - Knowledge in results-based programming - Proven expertise in assessing and evaluating programmes focusing on human rights and/or gender equality; - Extensive knowledge of qualitative and quantitative evaluation methods - Excellent written and spoken English and presentational capacities.
+Availability of French, Spanish and Russian speakers in the team would be an asset.

+- Knowledge of the UN system would be a strong asset.
+[L] - Knowledge of the development context in the regions covered by the Initiative.